bogdanoancea/simulator/README.md

 It is advisable to add these paths in front of your current content of the PATH variable.
 <p>Supossing that we installed MSYS2 in C:\msys64 folder, if you intend to use the
 standard command prompt application provided by Windows, your PATH should be updated like this: PATH = C:\msys64\mingw64\bin;C:\msys64\usr\bin;%PATH%
-Instead, you can use the shell provided by MSYS2 by running C:\msys64\mingw64.exe which has al required environment variables already set.
+Instead, you can use the shell provided by MSYS2 by running C:\msys64\mingw64.exe which has all required environment variables already set.

 <p>2.
 GEOS C++ library.
 GEOS is a C++ port of JTS - Java Topology Suite.
 JTS
 is an open-source library that provides an object model for Euclidean planar linear geometry